nopolabs/yabot/README.md

     'log.level' => 'DEBUG',

 ## Plugins <a name="plugins"></a>

-TODO:
-* configuring and adding plugins to Yabot
-* YabotContainer and how to add plugins to Yabot

 Yabot uses plugins to know what to listen for and how to respond.